 It happens to even the most experienced remote workers.
 Actually, it happens especially to those who have worked from home for a while.
 You land an amazing remote job, set up your home office with a customized desk setup, and get settled with ease.
 Over time, however, you become a little too settled.
 It’s been three days since you left your house and the fridge is empty—not that you’ve noticed, because you haven’t taken a proper lunch break in months.
 And when was the last time that you wore anything other than that same hoodie?

-Last year, sociologists from the University of Iowa and the University of Texas at Austin found that employees working (even part-time) outside a traditional office clocked an average of 3 more hours of work per week.
+According to the Owl Labs 2019 State Of Remote Work report, US-based remote employees tend to work more than the standard 40 hours per week—that's 43% more than on-site workers.
 And while working at home can help people be more productive, there is also an increased threat of loneliness and impostor syndrome, which can lead to risks of depression and burnout.